albar965/albar965.github.io/littlenavmap.md

   plugin and can also be run stand-alone or in **networked configuration**.
 * Complete functionality for **user defined waypoints**.
 Add, edit (also bulk-edit), delete, search, move and display.
   Allows to create custom categories and icons.
 Import and export of CSV, X-Plane and Garmin files.
-* Optionally creates logbook entries in userdata for each takeoff and landing.
+* _Little Navmap_ comes with its own **logbook** allowing to automatically record, search and edit logbook entries.
-* **Can display IVAO, VATSIM and custom online networks centers and clients on map, tooltips and information windows.<br/>_IVAO is currently disabled due to missing clearance.
+* **Can display IVAO, VATSIM, PilotEdge and custom online networks centers and clients on map, tooltips and information windows.**
-  Need volunteers to run a mirror._**
 * **Compass rose** for map or user aircraft showing heading, track and distances.
 * Customizable **airport traffic patterns** can be shown for any airport.
+* Can display customizable holdings at any place on the map.
 * An **automatic reconnect** option makes the start order of programs irrelevant.
 Running a networked setup needs the included [Little Navconnect](littlenavconnect.html) program which eases setup across two or more computers.
 * The program does not consume a lot of resources and can be run on **low end computers**.
+* _Little Navmap_ features its own **internal web server** which allows to follow aircraft progress from any device.
 * **User interface styles** (also `Night`) can be changed on the fly without restart.
 * **Help** is available online \(can be downloaded as PDF, ePub or Mobi\).
 A PDF file with the complete manual is included with the program.
 Help buttons in dialogs link to corresponding online help chapter.
 * The program can check for updates on three different channels \(stable, beta and develop\) and will show a notification if a new version is available.
 Configurable in options dialog.